peterzernia/wanderlist/README.md

 )
 ```

 along with the required fields, title, content, authors, and countries.
-The
-image field is optional.
 PUT, PATCH, and DELETE requests must be made to the
 specific trip report endpoint of /api/v1/reports/tripReport_pk/, e.g.
 /api/v1/reports/12/ and require the same headers as POST.